katia1802/job-apply-form/README.md

 Now you can:

-Clone the repo using $ git clone https://github.com/katia1802/brastlewark-population.git Open your terminal
+1) Clone the repo in your terminal using $ git clone https://github.com/katia1802/job-apply-form.git
-Install the dependencies by running $ npm install / $ yarn install.
+2) Install the dependencies by running $ npm install / $ yarn install.
-$ npm audit fix
+3) $ npm audit fix
-Open http://localhost:3000 to view it in the browser using $npm start.
+4) Open http://localhost:3000 to view it in the browser using $npm start.
-Start searching for your gnome! :)
+5) Start start filling your job application :)